-In honor of Transgender Awareness Month, we are thrilled to announce the launch of ONE Archives Foundation’s new Transgender History Panels, which are now available to educators, universities, corpoations, and community organizations.
+We are thrilled to announce the launch of ONE Archives Foundation Inc.’s new Transgender History Panels, which are now available to educators, universities, corpoations, and community organizations.

 - the stories of those who boldly challenged gender conventions in the early 20th century

 - the history of healthcare for transgender people